 You can connect the dots between your giftings and your career.

-Using the guide to help you align your passion with your work is a worthwhile endeavor and know that I am cheering for you.
+Using the guide to help you align your passion with your work is a worthwhile endeavor, and I am cheering for you.
 Here’s to pursuing a meaningful career as an Enneagram Four!